hepabolu/programming-by-stealth/docs/pbs81.md

 By default, this is how promises behave.

 We can see this behaviour in action with Demo 1 in `pbs81a.html`.
-The click handler for that button (shown below) starts three unrelated promises one after the other.
+The click handler for that button (shown below) starts three unrelated promises, one after the other.
 You’ll see all three log that they are starting.
 Then each will resolve or reject randomly in a random amount of seconds.

 ```javascript
 $('#demo1_btn').click(function(){